MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/deployment-migration/troubleshoot-web-deploy-problems-with-visual-studio.md

 ## Cannot connect to the server

 The first error you're likely to encounter looks like the following screenshot in Visual Studio's output window.
-For improved readability, the full text of the message is provided after the screenshot:
+For improved readability, the full text of the message is provided under the screenshot:

 :::image type="content" source="media/troubleshoot-web-deploy-problems-with-visual-studio/error-list.png" alt-text="Screenshot that shows the Error List output in Visual Studio." lightbox="media/troubleshoot-web-deploy-problems-with-visual-studio/error-list.png":::